What are the chances of a normal fertile couple conceiving in one month?

 The chances of pregnancy for a couple in a given month will depend upon many things, and the most important of these is:

-- Woman's age: As a women get older, the number of eggs as well as their quality decreases.
+- Woman's age: As women get older, the number of eggs as well as their quality decreases.

 - Frequency of intercourse.
 While there is no "normal" frequency for sex, the optimal frequency of intercourse if you are trying to get pregnant is about 3 times a week during the fertile period.
 Simply stated, the more sex the better.
 Couples who have intercourse less frequently, have a diminished chance of conceiving.